Pension planning 2026

 Which insurer should I use for insurance 3a?

 Major Swiss life insurers offering insurance 3a wrap: Swiss Life, Helvetia, Allianz Suisse, AXA, Zurich, Generali, Pax.
 Smaller / mutual: Mobiliar, Vaudoise, Baloise.
 Each has product variants — premium waiver thresholds, death benefit structure, surrender penalties — that vary materially.
-Hans's review covers the specific product fit; the brand alone doesn't decide.
+Nicole's review covers the specific product fit; the brand alone doesn't decide.

 Can I switch pillar 3a providers?